10 Top-Rated Tourist Attractions in Augsburg

-Augsburg View slideshowAugsburg, the third largest city in Bavaria (after Munich and Nürnberg), lies north of the Lechfeld at the confluence of the Wertach and the Lech.
-This ancient and famous imperial city, home of the two great medieval merchant dynasties of the Fuggers and the Welsers, is now the chief town of the administrative region of Bavarian Swabia (Bayerisch-Schwaben).In Roman times Augsburg was connected with Verona by the Via Claudia, and its favorable situation promoted the development of commerce and industry.
-Its present-day industries include large textile and engineering firms.
+Augsburg, the third largest city in Bavaria after Munich and Nuremberg, lies north of the Lechfeld, a flood plain that lies along the confluence of the Wertach and Lech Rivers.
+This ancient and famous imperial city, home of the two great medieval merchant dynasties of the Fuggers and the Welsers, is now the chief town of the administrative region of Bavarian Swabia (Bayerisch-Schwaben).
+Once connected with Verona by the Via Claudia, an ancient Roman road, Augsburg's favorable location promoted it as a center of commerce.
 The city has a very active cultural life, and the new University of Augsburg opened its doors in 1970.
-One of the most popular tourist routes in Germany, the Romantic Highway (Romantische Strasse) runs from the Main valley via Augsburg to Füssen on the Austrian frontier.
+One of the most popular tourist routes in Germany, the Romantic Highway - Romantische Strasse - runs from the main valley via Augsburg to Füssen on the Austrian frontier.

 Address: Frauentorstrasse 30, D-86152 Mozart, Germany

 Maximilian Street - or Maximilianstrasse - lies in the heart of Augsburg where the old Roman road connecting Germany and Italy began.
 It's a marvelous old street to wander along, especially if you're in the mood for a little shopping or dining to accompany your gallery and attraction hopping.
 A highlight is the Maximilian Museum with its vivid portrayal of the history, art, and culture of Augsburg.
 Located in a palatial 16th-century merchant's house, the museum's exhibits include sculptures, work by local gold and silversmiths, and artifacts from the town's rich history.